khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 #### Draggable items

-Items contained in a list can be draggable to help users manually order these items based on priority.
-The direction of the list can be from left to right or from top to bottom.
-If items are in a grid view, the order would be from left to right, then top to bottom.
+Items contained in a list can be draggable to help a user manually reorder them.
+The direction of list items follows a left to right and top to bottom order.

 <!-- What happens if the object is particularly tall or wide (maybe even taller or wider than the area it is being previewed in)?
 An example of this would be dragging a tall board list or board swimlane (where the item could potentially be >1x the height of the screen. -->
 <!-- What does a draggable item look like?
 How does it respond when dragging? -->